 Assistant professor level faculty across all tracks within the Department of Surgery are eligible to apply for the early career faculty exchange program.
-Faculty will participate in 3 or 4-day period of protected time and travel expenses to visit another Department of Surgery in the United States.
+Faculty will participate in 2 to 3-day period of protected time and with covered travel expenses to visit another Department of Surgery in the United States.
 The faculty will be expected to provide didactics for the receiving institution’s trainees, lectures/seminars showcasing their research, and meet with the receiving institution’s faculty, observe procedures or discuss clinical or academic collaboration.
 A network of participating institutions of academic surgical departments across the United States has been established to encourage faculty participation.
 All assistant professor level faculty within the Department of Surgery are eligible.
 Surgical faculty hired after July 2017 are eligible upon completion of the Faculty Launch Program.

 Participating Institutions include: MGH, Brigham and Women's, Florida, Dartmouth, Duke, Ohio State, Pittsburgh, Stanford, Vanderbilt, Wisconsin, and the University of Alabama – Birmingham.

 - All Assistant Professor faculty within 10 years of hire are encouraged to apply

 - Previous participants are invited to apply

 - Participants must have their visits scheduled by 1/1/2020